SpeedStriker243/Windows98Launcher-Classic/README.md

 ![Windows 98 Launcher](https://github.com/SpeedStriker243/Windows98Launcher/raw/master/win98launcher.png)

 ## OS files
 You need to provide your own Windows 98 ISO for use with this project, however a boot disk is already supplied.
 This ISO file must be named `windows98.iso`.
+For legal reasons, I can't include one in this project.

 ### Other OSes
 It is possible to boot other operating systems using *their* ISO files, but it is not recommended, as this project was created with Windows 98 in mind.